jordanje/Green-Zone/README.md

 </br>

 ## How It Functions
-The main functionality is built using fetch requests to handle all CRUD capabilities.
+The main functionality is built using fetch requests to our backend server to handle all CRUD capabilities.
 The three tables being interacted with by the frontend are Rooms, Plants, and Added_Plants.
-The database and routes are being handle by Active Records and Sinatra.
+These three tables represent a many-to-many relationship in our database.
+The database and routes are being handle by Active Records, Rake, and Sinatra.
 </br>
 </br>